loftwah/grindmodecypher.com/wp-content/themes/hueman-pro/readme.txt

 See headers of files for further details.

 ## Changelog
+= 1.3.1 August 12, 2020 =
+* fixed : [featured posts slider][CSS] featured post slider broken on some browsers due to wrong CSS rule.
+* Hueman has been successfully tested with WordPress 5.5

+= 1.3.0 July 21st, 2020 =
+* Hueman Pro has been successfully tested with WordPress 5.5
+* fixed : [forms] padding in select input breaks text readability
+* fixed : [Gutenberg] CSS rules for table alignment not specific enough
+* fixed : [compatibility with WP5.5] adapt customizer color-picker script with latest version of WP 5.5

 = 1.2.13 June 18th, 2020 =
 * fixed : [performance] Defer loading Font Awesome icons is disabled by default to prevent issues ( with broken javascript and/or third party plugins )